trevor-moon/matlab-style-guide/style_guide.md

 z = x + y;
 ```

-If there a long or multiple operators in a single statement, use space sparingly and give whitespace to grouped terms.
+If there are long or multiple operations in a single statement, use spaces sparingly and give whitespace to grouped terms.

 ```text
 % preferred